monofuel/hippo/README.md

 ## Functions

-- There are 2 sets of function prefixes.
+- There are 3 sets of function prefixes.
+- `hippo*` prefixed functions are friendly nim interfaces for either HIP or CUDA
 - `hip*` prefixed functions are the raw HIP C++ functions
 - `cuda*` prefixed functions are the raw CUDA C functions